sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

    * - Title
      - Description
    * - Compare All Columns
-     - It Compares 2 incoming DataFrames and outputs 3 DataFrames (A-B), (B-A), (A intersection B)
+     - It Compares 2 incoming DataFrames and outputs 3 DataFrames (A-B), (B-A), (A intersection B).
    * - Compare All Columns Single Output
-     - It Compares 2 incoming DataFrames and outputs either of the 3 DataFrames (A-B), (B-A), (A intersection B) based on User's input
+     - It Compares 2 incoming DataFrames and outputs either of the 3 DataFrames (A-B), (B-A), (A intersection B) based on User's input.
    * - Compare Specific Columns
-     - It Compares 2 incoming DataFrames on specific columns and outputs 3 DataFrames (A-B), (B-A), (A intersection B)
+     - It Compares 2 incoming DataFrames on specific columns and outputs 3 DataFrames (A-B), (B-A), (A intersection B).
    * - Compare Specific Columns Single Output
-     - It Compares 2 incoming DataFrames on specific columns and outputs either of the 3 DataFrames (A-B), (B-A), (A intersection B) based on User's input
+     - It Compares 2 incoming DataFrames on specific columns and outputs either of the 3 DataFrames (A-B), (B-A), (A intersection B) based on User's input.
    * - Split By Expression
-     - It splits the incoming DataFrames into two output DataFrames by applying the conditional logic
+     - It splits the incoming DataFrames into two output DataFrames by applying the conditional logic.
    * - Split By Multiple Expressions
-     - It splits the incoming DataFrame into multiple output DataFrames by applying the conditional logic
+     - It splits the incoming DataFrame into multiple output DataFrames by applying the conditional logic.

 Compare All Columns
 ----------------------------------------

 Below is a sample workflow which contains ``Compare All Columns`` processor in Fire Insights.
-It demonstrates usage of ``Compare All Columns`` node to split two incoming datasets into three outgoing datasets created based on A-B, B-A and A Intersection B.
+It demonstrates the usage of ``Compare All Columns`` node to split two incoming datasets into three outgoing datasets created based on A-B, B-A and A Intersection B.

-It does following processing of data:
+It does the following processing of data:

 *	Reads incoming Datasets.
-This node takes two Dataframes as input and creates three Dataframes as output.
+This node takes two DataFrames as input and creates three DataFrames as output.
 *	Compares all columns of incoming datasets and splits them into three outgoing datasets created based on A-B, B-A and A Intersection B using ``Compare All Columns`` node.
-*	First Dataframe (A-B) is created with rows that are part of 1st incoming Dataframe but not present in 2nd Dataframe.
+*	First DataFrame (A-B) is created with rows that are part of 1st incoming DataFrame but not present in 2nd DataFrame.
-*	Second Dataframe (B-A) is created with rows that are part of 2nd incoming Dataframe but not present in 1st Dataframe.
+*	Second DataFrame (B-A) is created with rows that are part of 2nd incoming DataFrame but not present in 1st DataFrame.
-*	Third Dataframe (A intersection B) is created with rows that are part of both incoming Dataframes.
+*	Third DataFrame (A intersection B) is created with rows that are part of both incoming DataFrames.
-*	Prints output datasets using Print node.
+*	Prints output datasets using the Print node.

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/compareallcols-workflow.png
    :alt: splitting_userguide
    :width: 90%

-**Incoming dataset**
+**Incoming Dataset**

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/compareallcols-incoming-dataset1.png
    :alt: splitting_userguide